dotnet/docs/docs/core/tools/dotnet-new.md

 - **`-no-update-check`**

   Disables checking for the template package updates when instantiating a template.
+Available since .NET Core 6.0.100 SDK.
   When instantiating the template from the template package installed by the user using `dotnet new --install`, `dotnet new` will also check if there is update for the template.
   Starting .NET 6 no update checks is done for .NET default templates, to update .NET default templates, install the patch of .NET SDK.